runwayml/alpha_models/README.md

 # Runway Models

-This repo contains the current public models for [Runway](https//runwayml.com) that you can use from the app.
+This repository contains the current public models for [Runway](https//runwayml.com) that you can use from the app or as a standalone application.

-## About
+## Structure

-`models.js` is the file that Runway queries when opened.
-It has all the necessary information to create and install models within the Runway.
+`models.js` is the file that Runway requires when opened.
+It has all the necessary information to create and install models when running the Runway app.

 Each model lives in its own folder and has its own configurations.
+See below for more detailed information.

 ## Status